LibraryCarpentry/lc-data-intro/episodes/03-foundations.md

 questions:
 - what best practice and generic skills underpin you encounters with software skills?
 objectives:
-- identify and use best practice in data structures
+- use best practice in using software and data
+- recognize need for best practice
 keypoints:
 - data structures should be consistent and predictable
 - consider using semantic elements or data identifiers to data directories